 The urethra is composed of the following layers from the inside to the outside:

-- Tunica mucosa: at first urothelium, from the Pars prostatica merging into a multi-layered and multi-row highly prismatic epithelium and from the Fossa navicularis into a multi-layered, uncornified squamos epithelium
+- Tunica mucosa: urothelium, from the Pars prostatica merging into a multi-layered and multi-row highly prismatic epithelium and from the Fossa navicularis into a multi-layered, non-cornified squamous epithelium

 - Tunica propria: connective tissue with venous plexus

-- Tunica muscularis: Stratum longitudinale und circulare consisting of Stratum longitudinale and circulare
+- Tunica muscularis: Stratum longitudinale and circulare consisting of Stratum longitudinale and circulare

 Diseases of the urethra

-This is inflammation of the urethra.
-Urethritis is triggered by bacterial pathogens or by “classic” sexually transmitted diseases.
-A common cause is Neisseria gonorrhoeae (gonococcus) spread by sexual intercourse directly to the urethra in the male and indirectly from the perineum in the female.
+This is an inflammation of the urethra.
+Urethritis is triggered by bacterial pathogens or by ‘classic’ sexually transmitted diseases.
+A common cause is Neisseria gonorrhoeae (gonococcus) spread by sexual intercourse directly to the urethra in the man and indirectly from the perineum in the woman.
 Many cases of urethritis have no known cause, i.e. non-specific urethritis.
-A stricture can occur as a complication
+A stricture can occur as a complication.

 Urethra stricture or urethra narrowing results from sexually transmitted diseases, infections, accidents, catheterism or congenital malformations as well.
 Urinary retention, painful micturition or incomplete urination (residual urine) can emerge.

 Carcinoma of the urethra rarely occurs.
 Nevertheless, it originates in the bladder neck in 90% of all cases.
-Another form is, for example, the Condylomata acuminata (acuminate wart) which occurs due to infections.
+Another form is, e.g., the Condylomata acuminata (acuminate wart) which occurs due to infections.

-Micturition may also be called Urination or voiding.
+Micturition may also be called urination or voiding.
 In the case of a healthy adult, micturition usually is a random process.
-The random closure of the urethra happens through the M. sphincter urethrae which is innervated by the N. pudendus.
+The random closure of the urethra happens through the M. sphincter urethrae which are innervated by the Nervus pudendus.